 Although the volume of e-waste is increasing rapidly, the quality of e-waste is decreasing.
 Devices are getting smaller and smaller, containing less precious metal.
 The material values of many end-of-life electronic and electrical devices have therefore fallen sharply.
 Electronics recyclers have suffered due to sagging global prices of recycled commodities, which have decreased margins and resulted in business closures.

 Another problem is that as time goes on, many products are being made in ways that make them not easily recyclable, repairable, or reusable.
 Such design is often undertaken for proprietary reasons, to the detriment of overall environmental goals.
 Organizations such as ISRI have been active in promoting policies to broaden the range of authorized companies allowed to repair and refurbish smartphones to avoid their needless destruction.
 The current rate or level of e-waste recycling is definitely not sufficient.
 The current recycling rate of 15%–18% has much room for improvement as most e-waste still is relegated to the landfill.

 Electronics Recycling Laws

-More and more electronic waste laws have been passed.
-Currently, 25 U.S. states have laws mandating statewide e-waste recycling.
-Several more states are working toward passing new legislation and improving the existing policy.
-Currently, 65 percent of the U.S. population is covered by state e-waste recycling laws.
-In several states including California, Connecticut, Illinois, and Indiana, e-waste is banned from landfills.
+Currently, 25 U.S. states have laws mandating statewide e-waste recycling, and several more states are working toward passing new legislation and improving the existing policy.
+State e-waste recycling laws cover 65% of the U.S. population, and some states, including California, Connecticut, Illinois, and Indiana, e-waste is banned from landfills.
 Check out this Brief Comparison of State Laws on Electronics Recycling to better understand e-waste recycling laws in the U.S.